TheNightmanCodeth/cirkit-server-core/README.md

 # Usage - Other
 >Same as unix, but should be `node cirkit.js` instead of `cirkit`
 >This will be fixed in the future!
+With frontend!